 Common Car Accident Injuries

-More than 17,000 motor vehicle crashes are reported to the police each day.
-Most car accidents only cause property damage, but many of them result in personal injury.
+In the United States, more than 17,000 car accidents are reported to the police each day.
+Most car accidents cause only property damage, but many of them result in personal injury.
 There are many factors affecting the probability of getting into a car accident.
 More people crash their vehicles on Saturday than any other day of the week.
 On weekdays, car accidents are more likely to happen during evening rush hour.

 The physical and financial toll of car accidents is significant.
 According to the Centers for Disease Control and Prevention (CDC), car accident victims collectively spend more than one million days in the hospital each year.
 That can mean high medical bills, as well as lost wages, not to mention the added stress of pain and suffering and dealing with insurance companies and vehicle repairs.